Last updated May 15th 2023.

 - Google Analytics;

-- Data from our website is collected automatically.
-To the extent that you access our website, we will collect your Data automatically, for example:
+- To the extent that you access our website, we will collect your Data automatically, for example:

 Our use of Data